ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 It SHOULD NOT change from occurrence to occurrence of the problem, except for localization (e.g., using proactive content negotiation; see {{HTTP, Section 12.1}}).

-The "title" string is advisory and is included only for users who are not aware of the semantics of the type URI and can not discover them (e.g., during offline log analysis).
+The "title" string is advisory, and is included only for users who both are not aware of and cannot discover the semantics of the type URI (e.g., during offline log analysis).

 ### "detail" {#detail}